akuruAI/akuru-token/README.md

 ## Why grapheme-aware?

 Most tokenizers split text into Unicode codepoints before applying BPE.
-In Sinhala, this shreds syllables: `කිරිබත්` becomes `['ක', 'ි', 'ර', 'ි', 'බ', 'ත', '්']` — seven atoms, none of which is a valid linguistic unit. akuru-token splits first into *grapheme clusters*, so the same word becomes `['කි', 'රි', 'බ', 'ත්']` — four syllabic units that a native reader would recognise as the base alphabet.
+In Sinhala, this shreds syllables: `කිරිබත්` becomes `['ක', 'ි', 'ර', 'ි', 'බ', 'ත', '්']` - seven atoms, none of which is a valid linguistic unit. akuru-token splits first into *grapheme clusters*, so the same word becomes `['කි', 'රි', 'බ', 'ත්']` - four syllabic units that a native reader would recognise as the base alphabet.
 BPE then learns higher-level patterns (syllables, morphemes, common word fragments) rather than spending merges reconstructing what should have been atomic from the start.

 The current implementation focuses on Sinhala.
-In future versions we hope to extend support to other abugida scripts — such as Tamil, Devanagari, and Malayalam — where the same grapheme-cluster problem applies.
+In future versions, we aim to extend support to other abugida scripts such as Tamil, Devanagari, and Malayalam, where the same grapheme-cluster problem applies.

 ## Installation